-During the Orientation Week you will be introduced to Zeppelin University community, explore the campus and Friedrichshafen, and be guided through all formalities such as registration with local Authorities, residence permit application, bank account opening, etc.
+During our Orientation Week we offers a variety of activities, all designed to make the adjustment to Friedrichshafen and Germany as smooth as possible.
+The main focus is to integrate students practically, academically and socially.
+You will be introduced to Zeppelin University community, explore the campus and Friedrichshafen, and be guided through all formalities such as registration with local Authorities, residence permit application, bank account opening, etc..